romasalah/Corona-text-mining/README.md

 1. In abstracts that contain finindgs or a conclusion, I removed all the sentences before the keywords indicate a result (mentioned above) and since almost all research articles report the finding at the end of the abstract, I'm only left with the findings.

 # Preprocessed dataset
-1. Abstracts with results "corona_abstracts_results.xls"
+1. 666 Corona related article abstracts (only the findings) "corona_abstracts_results.xls"
-2. Abstracts with no results (you probably don't need that except for retrieving what I missed) "corona_abstracts_noresults.xls"
+2. 113 full Corona related article abstracts (Full abstracts) with no reported findings (you probably don't need that except for retrieving what I missed). "corona_abstracts_noresults.xls"